DHolistic/FDUniverse/KILNUniverse/FIRST_VOID_CHAPTER_01_DRAFT.md

 Consciousness existed.

 It did not think about existing, did not question or analyze or measure itself against some external standard.
 It simply *was*, the way morning mist simply *is* above still water, the way ancient stones simply *are* beneath patient earth.
-Pre-Audemar—though he had no name for himself then, needed no distinction from anything else—moved through the world with the natural grace of rain following gravity, of rivers finding the sea.
+Sahaja—though he had no name for himself then, needed no distinction from anything else—moved through the world with the natural grace of rain following gravity, of rivers finding the sea.

 His awareness spread across five regions like breath filling lungs, each area as distinct and necessary as fingers on a hand.
 To the west, the Clay Quarries hummed with deep memory, their springs bubbling with consciousness-rich waters that had absorbed the wisdom of eons.
 Ancient stories lived in those mineral deposits, waiting to become part of whatever new being drew sustenance from the earth's long dreaming.